Advanced Swimming stroke techniques for speed

 Optimizing Breathing Technique for Reduced Oxygen Debt

 Reduced drag comes from achieving a straight line from your head to your heels.
 Imagine a straight pencil moving through water; this is your optimal position.
-Engage your core and glutes to create a firm line, preventing excessive wobbling that can slow you down.
+Engage your core and glutes to create a firm line, preventing the excessive wobbling that can slow you down.
 Every stroke should feel like slicing through the water, not flailing.

 Drills for Improving Body Rotation and Alignment